Learn about Children’s Bureau adoption services:

 Specializations include but are not limited to:

 - Family Counseling

 - Trust-Based Relational Intervention

 - Families referred by the Department of Child Services

 Our Coordinating Attachment and Permanency (CAP) Group is a highly acclaimed, six-week therapeutic group for adoptive families that focuses on building strong family attachments and improving family communication.
 We also offer a Theraplay ® group focused on structured, nurturing interaction to improve relationships and enhance self esteem.

-Adoption Champions throughout the state provide educational sessions to help potential parents determine if adoption is right for them.
-Indiana Adoption Program also hosts match events to allow recommended prospective families and foster children an opportunity to get to know one another in a neutral, child friendly setting.
-Visit http://www.in.gov/dcs/2740.htm to see a listing of adoption awareness event locations, dates & times.
+Adoption Champions host educational and awareness events around the state to help potential families determine if adoption is right for them.
+Indiana Adoption Program also hosts match events to allow recommended prospective families and foster children an opportunity to get to know each other in a neutral, child-friendly setting.
+Visit indianaadoptionprogram.org/events to find an event near you.